This website is dedicated to my father, Robert M. Sherman, the editor and publisher of Atomic Energy Newsletter.

 He never spoke to us (his children) about the newsletter and forcefully discouraged most questions about his past.
 In fact, though, the newsletter had been his business, apparently successful enough to support a growing family during its twelve years of publication.
 It was my mother who mentioned that he had been investigated by the FBI.

 Robert M. Sherman was born in 1915 and grew up in Winsted, Connecticut and The Bronx, New York.
-He attended the Gilbert School in Winsted, where with good grrobert_sherman_portraitades you went on to an engineering college and without you got a job in the Gilbert Clock factory.
+He attended the Gilbert School in Winsted, where with good grades you went on to an engineering college and without you got a job in the Gilbert Clock factory.
 (There is an endowed chair of electrical engineering at Cooper Union in his older brother Jesse’s name.)

 In 1925 his father left the family and his mother moved him, Jesse and younger sister Shirley to her parent’s house in The Bronx.
 After graduating from Stuyvesant High School in 1932, Robert entered Brooklyn Polytechnic Institute and a year later followed his brother to Cooper Union, but after two years towards a degree in chemical engineering he quit and took a job in radio manufacturing to help support the family.
 In February 1942, not cut out for academia and unhappy with his job, he jumped at the chance to enlist in the Army Air Corp.
 One year later he became a B-26 bombardier/navigator.